TraceMachina/nativelink/CONTRIBUTING.md

 3. Create the commit and PR.
 Call it `Release NativeLink v0.x.y`.

-4. Once the PR is merged, update your local repository and origin:
+4. After merging the PR, update your local repository and origin:

    ```bash
    git switch main